 With several demonstrations having already been organised, protests are expected to take place during the G7 summit next month.

 Prime Minister Boris Johnson announced in January that the 47th annual G7 summit will be held in Carbis Bay, Cornwall, near St Ives.
-The event will be hosted by the four-star Carbis Bay Estate from 11-13 June.
+The event will be hosted by the four-star Carbis Bay Hotel from 11-13 June.

 The G7, or Group of Seven, is an intergovernmental organisation consisting of some of the world’s most powerful countries: Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States.
 Leaders from Australia, India, South Korea, and the European Union will also attend the summit.